Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – Seven Acts from the Book of Job

-I often react spontaneously to colors, and one day when I spotted an accidental combination of greyish red, blue, and yellow amongst my 100+ spools, I immediately thought of the Book of Job!
+I often react spontaneously to colors, and one day when I spotted an accidental combination of grayish red, blue, and yellow amongst my 100+ spools, I immediately exclaimed: Book of Job!

-The seven-act-tapestries (2–8) follow the story without strictly referring to the book’s narrative or chapters and verses.
-After completing them I added a first tapestry, a drape-like image.
+Tapestries two to eight follow the text without strictly referring to the book’s narrative or chapters and verses.
+I decided not to add any notes; instead, the viewer can give into the flow of emotions.
+After completing these six, I added a first tapestry: a drape-like image.
 I felt that the series with its theater references needed the magical anticipation experienced in a theater setting when we stare at the separating curtain while waiting for the stage and scenography to be revealed and for the first act to begin.
 It also establishes the three primary colors in which the drama unfolds.

-In the ninth and last tapestry, we are again outside of the story – but now in nature, and in the cleaner variations of yellow and blue we enjoy the sun and sense God’s universal grace.
+In the ninth and last tapestry, we are again outside of the story – but now in nature.
+In the void-of-gray variations of yellow and blue, the sun embraces us, and we sense God’s universal grace.

 - Click on images for more information.